inovus-labs/Python-Learning-Resources/Local_Hack_Day.md

 ## **5) Calculate Pi value *(upto Nth digit)***
 It calculates the value of PI up to the 'Nth' digit using **Chudnovsky Algorithm**.
-Ingeneral cases, it's limited to around 30.
+In general cases, it's limited to around 30.

 #### **Source Code**